 Virtual account numbers are great for increased consumer security and privacy.
 These aren’t the only benefits they provide.
 VANs benefit both consumers and merchants in the following ways:

 In general, virtual account numbers are ideal for online shopping and bill payment.
 They exist to conceal your real account from fraudsters.
 In this way, they can be a boon for any user.

 All that said, the technology is still not perfect.
 As with any technology-forward concept, virtual accounts still have their share of drawbacks.

 The Downside of Virtual Account Numbers

-While using virtual card numbers is effective, there are certain situations in which they can be cumbersome or ineffective.
+While using virtual card numbers is effective, certain situations can make them cumbersome or less than effective.
 For example:

-Virtual account numbers aren’t a silver bullet against ID theft, but they can act as an obstacle between hackers and cardholders' personal data.
-That said, using virtual credit card numbers:
+Virtual account numbers aren’t a silver bullet against ID theft.
+That said, they can act as obstacles between hackers and cardholder data.
+Having said that, it’s also worth noting that VANs:

-- Offers no additional liability protection if the card number is stolen.
+- Offer no additional liability protection if the card number is stolen